Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs

 Pushing past the limits of CPU-bound methods, some works have turned to parallel computation on GPUs.
 Pan, et al.~\cite{pan2012gpu} designed a GPU-based parallel BVH traversal algorithm that maximizes GPU execution efficiency through load balancing.
 Our work provides both simplification and speedup using BVH operations abstracted away and hardware-accelerated in ray-tracing engines.
 CuRobo~\cite{sundaralingam2023CuRoboParallelizedCollisionFree} uses parallel point-signed distance queries on the GPU to detect collisions with complex obstacle scenes, but this requires a conservative sphere-based approximation of the robot, whereas we perform exact detection on robot meshes.

-Some recent methods like PairwiseNet~\cite{kim2023PairwiseNetPairwiseCollision} and ClearanceNet~\cite{chasekew2021NeuralCollisionClearance} leverage neural networks and GPUs for higher throughput, but the ClearanceNet could only achieve 91-96\% detection accuracy and PairwiseNet requires training on each mesh pair for collision detection, whereas our DCD method detects all penetrating collisions between arbitrary meshes with minimal setup time.
+Some recent methods like PairwiseNet~\cite{kim2023PairwiseNetPairwiseCollision} and ClearanceNet~\cite{chasekew2021NeuralCollisionClearance} leverage neural networks and GPUs for higher throughput, but ClearanceNet only achieved 91-96\% detection accuracy and PairwiseNet requires training on each mesh pair for collision detection, whereas our DCD method detects all penetrating collisions between arbitrary meshes with minimal precomputation time.